canonical/kafka-operator/docs/how-to/h-deploy.md

 juju add-model <model>
 ```

-Alternatively, you can use a pre-existing Juju model and switch to it by
+Alternatively, you can use a pre-existing Juju model and switch to it by running the following command:

 ```
 juju switch <model-name>